agoose77/notes/mechanics/lagrangian.md

 $$
 where $C$ is some time independent constant.
 In this case, $q_k$ is referred to as a _cyclic coordinate_, and $\frac{\partial \mathcal{L}}{\partial\dot{q}_k}$ is a _conserved quantity_.

-### Example: momentum conservation in cylindrical coordinates
+### Example: Momentum Conservation in Cylindrical Coordinates
 For example, for some potential which only depends upon distance to the $z$ axis, the Lagrangian is
 $$
   \mathcal{L} = \frac{m}{2}(\dot{r}^2+r^2\dot{\theta}^2+\dot{z}^2)-V(r)\,.